manuelmederos95/GarbageAlert/README.md

 If you want to deploy it with to your own cloud, you need to add the credentials of Ubidots :

 ![alt text](https://github.com/manuelmederos95/GarbageAlert/blob/master/images/Annotation%202019-04-18%20164616.jpg)

+Web app :

+The cleaning personal can have the list of the filled garbage bins in the web page with the name of the garbage bin.